-KLah recently led a successful campaign to strengthen the la rent stabilization ordinance
+IN 2025, klah led a successful campaign to strengthen the la rent stabilization ordinance.

 Read about the larso campaign in the press